 We arrived at something neither of us had seen before; a drink that contrasted horchata’s sweetness, rather than adding to it.
 A drink that challenged the idea of what a “creamy” drink could taste like.
 We started with reposado tequila, which is only aged for around two months.
 To that, some fresh lime juice brought brightness and sourness to the cocktail, which we tempered with agave syrup.
 And just a touch of Becherovka, a Czech cinnamon and clove liqueur, brought out the cinnamon and spice in the horchata.
 Ultimately, we arrived at a drink that reminded me, once again, how important it is for me to stop trying to operate inside the vacuum of my own head.

-Combine ingredients with ice cubes and shake until cold.
+- Combine remaining ingredients with 1.5 oz horchata and ice cubes and shake until cold.
 Strain over fresh ice in an Old Fashioned glass and garnish with a lime wedge.

 Jeffrey Morgenthaler is the bar manager at Pépé le Moko and Clyde Common, the acclaimed gastropub at the Ace Hotel in Portland, Oregon.
 He is also author of The Bar Book: Elements of Cocktail Technique.

 Become a Keyholder and experience perks of the Playboy Club